ILikePapyrus/VulkanTemplate/README.md

 # VulkanTemplate
-A template repository that has a CMake file that includes imports for:
+A template repository that has:
+- A CMake file that includes imports for:
   - Vulkan
   - GLFW
   - OpenAL
   - Dear ImGui
+- A simple window that showcases ImGui
+- (***TODO***) Profiling and graphs